mazmazz/jumplist-extender/README.txt

 /Extras - Extra standalone code snippets, e.g. beta jumplist code or sandbox tests.
 These are not compiled with the other projects.

 The main solution will build into /bin, with everything you need to run the complete program.

+To build an installation file, first install InnoSetup 5 or later.
+Then build NSISInstaller /by itself/ to activate the post-build actions that produce the install.
+(For some reason, it does not work when building the whole solution.)

 LICENSE